-The Bachelor of Commercial Aviation is offered with majors in Flight Operations (which is the professional pilot program), Aviation Management, and Aviation Management Logistics.
+The Bachelor of Commercial Aviation is offered with majors in Flight Operations (which is the professional pilot program), and Aviation Management with a concentration in Logistics.

 Graduation Requirements

 All flight majors must have all FAA certificates/ratings prior to graduation.
 Grades earned are issued upon of FAA certificate/rating.
 Minimum grade of C is required in all aviation core and major requirements.